momid3/Parser/README.md

 # Parser
-A general-purpose parser. capable of creating parserss that can parse various data using custom programmatic expressions and structures.
+A general-purpose parser. capable of creating parsers that can parse various data using custom programmatic expressions and structures.

 ## How It Works
 *Parser* allows you to define regex-like expressions in a flexible and programmatic manner.
 You can also define structures needed for parsing as simple classes along with their parameters as other structures.